Skiti/BreakMi/breakmi-app/README.md

 ### Xiaomi Protocol v1 (Mi Band 2, Mi Band 3, Amazfit Band 2)

 Instructions for Eavesdropping and Central Impersonation:
-* Open the companion app
+* Open the Zepp or Zepp Life companion app
 * Make sure the BLE peripheral is currently connected to the app
 * Open BreakMi app
 * Detect the connected peripheral